On our trip to Walt Disney World, our first character meal was booked for our first morning at Crystal Palace. But firstly, what is a character meal?

-We decided to book our reservation for breakfast, as we heard great reviews of the food on offer.
+We decided to book our reservation for breakfast, as we heard great reviews of the food on offer here at Crystal Palace.
 However, the restaurant also holds a character lunch and dinner too with Pooh and friends.

 As with most restaurants at Disney World, character meals can get booked up well in advance.
 So we booked our reservation 180 days in advance.
 You can do this online through the My Disney Experience App or website, or you can call Disney and they will book it for you.

 We had booked an 8am reservation.
 This meant that we got into the park nice and early and got some lovely views of the castle, in all it’s glory.
 It was also our first morning and so we knew we were going to be jet lagged – we were all up at 5.30am!
 These early bookings can be difficult to secure as they can be popular due to said reasons.
 So book in advance!

 The restaurant has a New England style theming with a cream and white interior, with hints of gold.
 It claims that the restaurant is inspired by Victorian Greenhouses from the 1880’s.
 The restaurant is full of topiaries, indoor flowers and has a carpet that you may find in your Grandma’s house (but is oh so fitting here, which means I love it!)